brentstewart/jirareport/README.md

 3. Under Security, go to Create and manage API tokens

 ## lsFields
-This program will above input and produce a list of fields and field IDs used in your instance of Jira Cloud.
+This program will take the above input and produce a list of fields and field IDs used in your instance of Jira Cloud.
 In our instance, we've added fields and the ID shows as _customfield\_00000_.
 I'm positive that you'll want to change the fields I print in the report, since some of mine are custom.
 Use this tool to list the fields in your instance and replace the fields that I use.

 ## JiraReport
 This is the one that does the work.
 JiraReport will take the above inputs plus a JQL query to produce a report.
 I use the Filters page in Jira Cloud to produce and test my queries as needed, then just paste JQL into the report.
 Finally, it will ask for an output filename.
 If you press enter, it will just use _jira_report.docx_.

+The report includes story keys that are hyperlinks back to the story in Jira Cloud.
+The Assignee field also displays the persons name and is a hyperlink to their email address.

 ### Help welcome
 This is a pretty simple project, but I don't do a lot of Python.
 I'd welcome any suggestions.